-The seven elementary schools are Bond Mill, Deerfield Run, James H. Harrison, Laurel, Montpelier, Oaklands and Scotchtown Hills.
-Families from other schools are also welcome to attend.
-No reservations are needed; just come with your whole family!
+The partner schools are Bond Mill, Deerfield Run, James Harrison, Laurel, Montpelier and Scotchtown Hills.

-Click here to learn about the success of the fall 2012 Great Start program – and view the Great Start video at right.
+Also, learn about the success of the Great Start program last year – and view the Great Start video at right.

 Side by Side has worked with a group of parents at Laurel Elementary School, Padres Unidos por Un Futuro Mejor para Nuestros Hijos, to create a Hispanic parents guide for that and other schools in Prince George’s County.
 The guide is being distributed to Latino families at five school in fall 2014.

 Monica moved to the U.S. at the age of 21 from her native Guatemala.
 Her mother had immigrated years before after leaving Monica with a relative.
 Monica attended a high school in New Jersey to learn English and then a community college to become a medical lab technician.
 She married Jorge, and they had a daughter, Angie.
 In September 2012, Jorge was killed in a car crash.
 A year later, Monica and Angie moved to Laurel, still grieving Jorge’s death and seeking a new start.
 Monica began attending Side by Side’s Great Start program.

 ‘It’s really tough in my childhood when, for every single thing, I was hit or called stupid.
 I always wanted to raise my child a different way.
 But ever since (Jorge died), I was stressed and upset.
 When the baby would do something, I would get angry and start yelling.
 In the morning, it was so hard for me to wake Angie up.
 She was crying and whining.
 Ms. Brecht gave me a timer, and said to set it up and let her wake up by herself.
 It works.
 My daughter’s been doing better ever since.